Matze739/one-team-excercise/src/components/link-collection/link-collection.md

 ### Description

-The social-media-link component allows you to add social media links.
+The link-collection component allows you to add links as a link-collection.

 Mandatory properties are
   - linkTarget | The URL, where the link should go